What is a 50 30 20 budget?

 Other useful thoughts on the 50 30 20 rule

-To help you prepare for the unforeseen, it’s a good idea to save up a few months of rent or mortgage payments.
+To help you prepare for the unforeseen, it’s a good idea to try and save a few months of rent or mortgage payments.

-You can use our savings calculator to help you plan how much you should save each month to reach your goals.
+Use our savings calculator to see how much you can start saving each month to reach your goals.

 • The 50 30 20 rule can make budgeting a little easier.
-But you still need to keep track of your finances to stick to it.
-Here are some tips to help you stick to the 50 30 20 rule.
+But you still need to keep track of your finances if you want to stick to the plan.
+Here are some tips that can help you stay consistent with a 50 30 20 budget.

-• Spending Insights – the Lloyds Bank Mobile Banking app can help you gain a clear picture of your finances.
+• Spending Insights – the Lloyds Bank Mobile Banking app can help you gain a clear picture of your finances, so you know what money goes where.

 • Be fair on yourself – sometimes it might not be possible to stick to the 50 30 20 rule, especially in the run-up to Christmas, or if something unexpected comes up like you need to repair your car.